The occupational health and safety of everyone involved in our business or affected by it is a vital consideration in everything we do.

 Policies and procedures

-The Group’s Health and Safety Management System is accredited to BS OHSAS 18001:2007 and continues to be audited every six months by the British Standards Institution (BSI) in accordance with their stringent auditing processes.
+The Group’s Health and Safety Management System is accredited to BS OHSAS 18001:2007 and is audited every six months by the British Standards Institution (BSI) in accordance with their stringent processes.

 Training and development